 - Call your primary care provider if you feel sick.

 Guidance on Workplace Scenarios

-While you are on campus, you are encouraged to communicate with your colleagues and supervisors as needed by email, instant message, telephone or other available University collaboration tools (e.g., Zoom, Teams, etc.) rather than face-to-face.
+When you are on campus, you are encouraged to communicate with your colleagues and supervisors as needed by email, instant message, telephone or other available University collaboration tools (e.g., Zoom, Teams, etc.).

 SF State continues to require face coverings to be worn indoors unless an individual is in an office alone with a door that can be closed.

 Virtual meetings are the preferred method for conducting meetings.
 In-person meetings cannot be mandatory, whether conducted indoors or outdoors.

 For indoor in-person meetings, a virtual alternative such as Zoom and Teams must be available for those who cannot attend in person.
 If food or drink are involved, attendees may remove masks when actively eating and drinking such as taking a sip of water from a water bottle or eating an individual portion of a food item.
 When shared meals are offered, care should be taken by leadership to ensure safe provision of food and beverages.
 Administrators and meeting organizers should ensure that employees who have approved accommodations are not excluded from meetings where meals are offered.
 Contact email@example.com for more information about serving food/drinks.